Occlusion: Orthopedic Perspectives

 This formula for lifelong effective mastication based on transverse mandibular movement works for all different types of mammalian masticatory systems.
 In carnivores, the facets are vertically oriented, and a small transverse component of mandibular movement (about 5 mm in tigers) keeps the teeth sharp by working them together like shears.
 In herbivores, the facets are horizontally oriented, and wide lateral mandibular movements grind food like a mortar and pestle.
 In rodents, long antero-posterior mandibular movements allow gnawing at the incisors alternating with power-crushing at the molars.

-The HMBA had to be large enough to accommodate variables in mandibular position produced by gravity, body posture, and temporalis tonus.13-14 When the head is extended, the mandible lands on the posterior aspects of the HMBA close to CR.
+The HMBA had to be large enough to accommodate variables produced by gravity, body posture, and temporalis tonus.13-14 When the head is extended, the mandible lands on the posterior aspects of the HMBA close to CR.
 When the head is flexed, the mandible lands on the anterior aspect of the HMBA, with the anterior teeth providing a stable incisal bracing platform.
 When the head is turned to one side, the mandible lands on the opposite (working side) of the HMBA.

 The HMBA also had to be wide enough to accommodate a twisting of the mandible in power-crushing.
 During this final phase of the masticatory stroke, as the mandible moves from a lateral position into and through the HMBA, it also rotates around a vertical axis passing generally through the bolus powered by a force couple consisting of the working side superior lateral pterygoid and balancing side posterior temporalis muscles.
 This twisting of the mandible on top of the bolus helps crush it like crushing out a cigarette butt with the ball of the foot.